 2015 – THE PATH FORWARD

-But wait, there’s more: After having lost our lease at KRE due to bankruptcy and sale, we have just purchased for our museum 2.0 a building in Alameda, an Island in the Bay Area close to Oakland and San Francisco.
+After having lost our lease at KRE due to bankruptcy and sale, we purchased for our museum a building on Alameda Island in the Bay Area close to Oakland and San Francisco.
 See the details

 1. Stay tuned to radio on your iPad, iPhone, maybe you even have a real radio!
 See us if you want one.